python35/Terminal-craft-todo-list/README.md

 Here are some screenshots showcasing the TodoCLI application:

-![Screenshot of an empty task list](empty_list.png)
+![Screenshot of an empty task list](empty_list.png) *An empty task list, ready for your input.*

 ![Screenshot with tasks added](tasks_added.png)
+*Tasks added and managed within the application.*

 ## 🌐 Cross-Platform Compatibility